hyphanet/plugin-WebOfTrust/README.md

 - After his review xor will submit your code to the official Freenet developers for inclusion in the main repository on Freenet's GitHub.

+## Usage

+WoT is bundled with Freenet as a plugin.
+To enable it, go to `Configuration`, then `Plugins`, and use `Add an Official plugin`.

 ## Support

 You can: